Sentello/vmware/README.md

 # This will remove all snapshots for VMs that have them.
-The snapshots will be removed from each VM one by one.
-The command is as follows:
+The snapshots will be removed from each VM one by one:
 ```
 powershell
 Get-VM | Get-Snapshot | Remove-Snapshot -confirm:$false